StarzIke/HNG-Internship.stage1/README.md

 # HNG-Internship.stage1
-This is the repository for HANG Internship stage 1 task.
+This is the repository for HNG Internship stage 1 task.